 What information do we collect?

 This website only collects personal information that is specifically and voluntarily provided by you.
 This might include contact details like your name, email address or phone number or demographic information such as your address or postcode.
 Should you contact us by email or other means and provide information about yourself, that personal information will also be collected, used and disclosed in connection with the matter in question, and you should have a reasonable expectation as to that.
-Where you or your organisation have business dealings with us, or with third parties for whom we are a service provider (who may also in turn have provided the information to us), that may mean that we may collect, use and disclose your personal data, including payment data (e.g. if you are a landowner at a renewable energy project we develop, build or manage).
+Where you or your organisation have business dealings with us, or with third parties for whom we are a service provider (who may also in turn have provided the information to us), that may mean that we may collect, use and disclose your personal data, including payment data.
 We also collect, use and disclose personal information about people with whom we interact from publicly available sources and commercial / governmental databases.

 Why do we collect personal information about you?